Bonfida/solana-name-service-guide/README.md

 <a name="domain-find-for-owner"></a>

-### Find all the domain names owner by a public key
+### Find all the domain names owned by a public key

 You can retrieve all the domains owned by a public key using a `MemcmpFilter` filter